Artificial-Pancreas/iAPSdocs/docs/EN/Configuration/transition-qa.md

 2. With UAM and SMB active and properly configured, iAPS will make any necessary corrections on its own.
 There is no need to add "fake carbs" to make iAPS give insulin, like many Loop users are used to.
 3. Many diabetics find that they need more insulin when BG is high.
 Loop uses constant ISF and IC ratios, based on time-of-day.
 Because of that constraint, it is hard for Loop to give enough insulin when BG is already high.
 There are some Loop Patches that attempt to fix this, but these patches don't work for everyone.
 With dynamic ISF and dynamic IC enabled and properly configured, iAPS will give enough insulin to get those highs down, without user interaction.
 More aggressive settings might lead to a low.
 With less aggressive settings, it will take iAPS some time to get BG back in range.
 The key is in getting these settings right.
 4. Properly configured, iAPS will not give you insulin if you don't need it.
 A typical issue with Loop is that it stops delivering insulin when BG is falling, and then gives insulin from the "negative IOB" once BG starts rising again.
 For some users, this is too much insulin and leads to recurring low.
 Properly configured, iAPS will not overcompensate for the rapid BG rise after a low.
-5. Exercise is good for everyone, including people with TxD.
+5. Exercise is good for everyone, including people with diabetes.
 People with insulin dependent diabetes often struggle with lows during exercise and highs after. iAPS has a built-in exercise mode that will reduce basal, ISF and IC whenever you set a higher temporary BG target. iAPS also has Profile Presets that can help get the right amount of insulin during exercise.
 6. Illness.
 Menstrual cycle.
 Lazy days.
 Active days.
 Home office days.
 These are situations where the overall insulin need is different from "normal". iAPS has Profile Presets that can be used to change basal rate, ISF, IC and target BG in a very easy way.
-Presets can have a timer too, switching back to normal profile when the preset time is done.
+Presets can also have a timer to switch back to the normal profile when the preset timer is done.

 ### What's all that talk about changing the way I think?